iamaswengineer/e-commerce/README.md

 TODO: Application configuration can be changed via `application.properties` file which has been located under the<br/>`e-commerce/src/main/resources/application.properties`.

-TODO: Application uses constant configurable values in order to calculate delivery costs.
+TODO: Application uses constant configurable values in order to calculate the delivery cost of shopping cart.
 These values can also be configured via `application.properties` file.

 ## Usage